joelhoelting/ny-freegan-forum/README.md

 $ rake db:migrate
 ```

-In order for this app to function, you must seed it with 5 boroughs:
+In order for this app to function, you must seed it with the included 5 boroughs:

 ```
 $ rake db:seed